-- Do not post content that is defamatory, obscene, profane, threatening, illegal activities or promotes illegal discrimination. - Do not send, post, or otherwise promote any content that infringes any intellectual property or other right of any person or entity, including, but not limited to, violating anyone's copyrights, trademarks, or service marks. - Employees will not knowingly post any spam, documents, files, or other content that contain viruses, corrupted files, or other materials that may cause damage to another's computer/electronic devices. - Employees will not use the site to do anything unlawful, misleading, malicious, or discriminatory. - Do not post any subject matter not directly beneficial to the function of St. Mary's County Department Recreation & Parks or St. Mary's County Government. - Do not post any photos or discussions concerning program participants, program staff or departmental administrative staff. - Any employee that is unsure if a post is appropriate, should contact the immediate supervisor for guidance.
+- Do not post content that is defamatory, obscene, profane, threatening, illegal activities or promotes illegal discrimination. - Do not send, post, or otherwise promote any content that infringes any intellectual property or other right of any person or entity, including, but not limited to, violating anyone's copyrights, trademarks, or service marks. - Do not knowingly post any spam, documents, files, or other content that contain viruses, corrupted files, or other materials that may cause damage to another's computer/electronic devices. - Do not use the site to do anything unlawful, misleading, malicious, or discriminatory. - Do not post any subject matter not directly beneficial to the function of St. Mary's County Department Recreation & Parks or St. Mary's County Government. - Do not post any photos or discussions concerning program participants, program staff or departmental administrative staff as a county representative or as a private citizen. - Any representative that is unsure if a post is appropriate, should contact the immediate supervisor for guidance. - Approved volunteers are not authorized to post on department pages on behalf, or as a representative, of the department. - Only employees designated by the Deputy Director are authorized to post on department accounts/pages. - All shall refrain from using personal accounts to respond to questions or posts made on department accounts.
+Only employees designated to post on department accounts can respond.
+If a question or inquiry is posted to a non-department managed account, fulltime employees can utilize their personal accounts to respond with general information and do so as a representative of a department. - For non-department page responses by employee personal accounts, the employee is to refrain from engaging in gossip, assumptions or inappropriate behavior such as arguing, accusing, or unprofessional banter.
+Only general contact information or direction to seek further details from appropriate department contacts should be provided.